-As a group mentorship model, the pilot also involves a mentee peer support function, where mentees with diverse experiences can learn from other mentees in pursuit of a common learning goal and develop their support network in the evaluation field.
+The AES Group Mentoring Program is an online mentoring program, in which seasoned evaluators guide a small group of emerging and mid-term evaluators through their professional journey.
+Participants benefit from the expertise and leadership of the mentors and from the mentee peer support, where mentees with diverse experiences can learn from other mentees in pursuit of a common mentoring goals and develop their support network in the evaluation field.

+Mentoring groups will be led by a mentor and an associate mentor (where possible), who work as a team to support the mentees in their mentoring goals.
+Mentors are AES Fellows and senior evaluators who have volunteered to act as mentors to a small group of mentees.
+Each mentor will meet with a group of up to five mentees once per month over the course of six months.
 The structure of each group’s mentorship program will be flexible, depending on the mentor’s specialisation focus, and needs and goals of the mentees involved.
 It will be up to the mentor and mentees in each group to negotiate a mutually agreeable format and common goal.

-Epressions of interest open to mentees
+Mentee expressions of interest open to mentees

 Orientation session for mentees and mentors

-Mentoring pilot ends
+Mentoring program ends

 What is group mentoring?

-Group mentoring involves a mentor working a group of mentees with similar interests in pursuit of their professional development goals.
+Group mentoring involves a mentor working with a group of mentees with similar interests in pursuit of their professional development goals.

 The AES online, group mentoring pilot takes a broad approach to defining mentoring.
 It allows each group to bring to the fore, in different ways, the following aspects: